-Whether you've taken that big life step and moved into your first home or are just considering an apartment refresh, all the options can seem overwhelming or actually be overwhelmingly expensive.
+Whether you've taken moved into your first home or are just considering an apartment refresh, all the options can be overwhelmingly expensive.

-That's why we tapped the experts at Hamlet, a new company that offers free home style tips and shopping recommendations via text, to get their take on where you should spend your budget.
-In their own words, here's what their style team recommends.
+The experts at Hamlet, a company that offers free home style tips and shopping recommendations via text, gave their take on where you should spend.
+Here's what their style team recommends.

 What to Splurge On